-Strengths Weaknesses There are minimal existing spatial constraints to prevent the provision of generous and attractive footpaths and cycle facilities.
-A 30km/h speed limit is proposed on Level 3, 4 and 5 roads (local neighbourhood roads), which will enhance the pedestrian and cyclist environment.
-The proposed greenway network presents a significant opportunity to facilitate walking and cycling journeys on quiet, pleasant routes and particularly to encourage walking and cycling for school trips.
-Good public transport links to Cherrywood (Luas and Bus) are proposed/in place.
-There are limited opportunities to cross Wyattville Link Road.
-Access between the linear park and N11 is currently poor.
-A high volume of pedestrians and cyclists are likely to be directed through the Grand Parade/Bishop Street junction.
-The pedestrian and cyclist desire line from the Town Centre towards Dún Laoghaire/Killiney and the nearest bus stops on the N11 is not well catered for by the proposed road network.
-The Cherrywood Planning Scheme is based on short walking distances from residential development to public transport and town/village centres.
+- There are minimal existing spatial constraints to prevent the provision of generous and attractive footpaths and cycle facilities. - A 30km/h speed limit is proposed on Level 3, 4 and 5 roads (local neighbourhood roads), which will enhance the pedestrian and cyclist environment. - The proposed greenway network presents a significant opportunity to facilitate walking and cycling journeys on quiet, pleasant routes and particularly to encourage walking and cycling for school trips. - Good public transport links to Cherrywood (Luas and Bus) are proposed/in place. - The Cherrywood Planning Scheme is based on short walking distances from residential development to public transport and town/village centres.